Solutions of the singular Yamabe problem near singular boundaries: Introduction

+for some constant $\tau>0$, where $d_{\Sigma}$ is the distance function to $\partial\Sigma$ on the sphere.
+They also obtained arbitrarily high-order asymptotic expansions for $u(x)/u_V(x)$.
+There are two key differences between our estimates and \eqref{hjs-est}:

-Note that when {$T=\id$ and the background manifold is the standard Euclidean space with $\Omega=V\cap B_2$}, Han, Jiang, and Shen \cite{HJS} obtained arbitrarily high-order asymptotic expansions for $u(x)/u_V(x)$.
-However, their discussion relies heavily on the fact that both $u$ and $u_V$ satisfy the same equation.
-Specifically, they consider the equation satisfied by $|x|^{(n-2)/2}(u-u_V)(x)$.
-In this scenario, the problem can be elegantly transformed into the asymptotic analysis of an ordinary differential equation with respect to the radial variable, coupled with establishing the Fredholm theory for a certain singular elliptic operator on Lipschitz domains of the sphere.
-When $T$ is a small perturbation of the identity map, the equation governing $|y|^{(n-2)/2}(u\circ T^{-1}-u_V)(y)$ will generate perturbation terms involving $u_i,u_{ij}$.
-Consequently, due to the lack of precise estimates for $u_i,u_{ij}$, their method is no longer applicable in this case.
-On the other hand, the coefficient functions on the sphere in the expansions of \cite{HJS} satisfy a decay of $O(d^{\tau}_{\Sigma})$, which aligns with the Fredholm theory of the singular elliptic operator $L_1$ defined by \eqref{L1}. {Here, $d_{\Sigma}$ is the distance function to $\partial\Sigma$ on the sphere and $\tau$ is a positive constant.} However, in our more general setting, we can only guarantee that $c_i$ are bounded functions and cannot expect them to exhibit decay near the boundary, as demonstrated by {Example \ref{exampleA} and Example \ref{exampleB}}.
+{{The first difference is that the expansion of $u/u_V$ in \eqref{hjs-est} does not have terms with order greater than 0 and less than $\mu_1$.
+We point out that the discussion in \cite{HJS} relies heavily on the fact that both $u$ and $u_V$ satisfy the same equation.} The second difference is that the coefficient functions on ${\Sigma}$ in \eqref{hjs-est} and the {high-order} expansions of \cite{HJS} satisfy a decay of $O(d^{\tau}_{\Sigma})$,} which aligns with the Fredholm theory in the $L^2$-setting of the singular elliptic operator $L_1$ defined by \eqref{L1}, and it is essential for them to derive arbitrarily high-order asymptotic expansions.
+However, in our more general setting, $T$ is a perturbation of the identity map, and we can only guarantee that $c_i$ are bounded functions and cannot expect them to exhibit decay near the boundary, as demonstrated by {Example \ref{exampleA} and Example \ref{exampleB}}.
+Example \ref{exampleB} also implies that the term with order $1$ {does indeed appear}.
+Using the inner-outer gluing method, we prove a general existence result (Lemma \ref{solve-xi1}) for a class of uniformly degenerate elliptic equations in bounded Lipschitz domains.
+A key novelty of our existence result is that it allows the zero-order coefficient to be positive, or the non-homogeneous term to be non-$L^2$.}

 This paper is organized as follows.
 Section \ref{Pre} presents some preliminary results.
 Section \ref{proof-thm-1} is devoted to the proof of Theorem \ref{thm-main-1}.
-In Section \ref{proof-thm-2}, we prove an existence result for uniformly degenerate elliptic equations in Lipschitz domains, which is then {applied} to prove Theorem \ref{thm-main-2}. {We construct some examples with no tangential decay in Section \ref{nontanexample}, which guarantee that estimate \eqref{main-1} is optimal.} Finally, in the appendix (Section \ref{app}), we discuss some existence results and estimates for degenerate {or} singular elliptic equations that are crucial to the proof of Theorem \ref{thm-main-2}.
+In Section \ref{proof-thm-2}, we prove an existence result for uniformly degenerate elliptic equations in Lipschitz domains, which is then {applied} to prove Theorem \ref{thm-main-2}. {We construct some examples with no tangential decay in the left-hand side of \eqref{main-1} in Section \ref{nontanexample}, which guarantee that estimate \eqref{main-1} is optimal.} Finally, in the appendix (Section \ref{app}), we discuss some existence results and estimates for degenerate {or} singular elliptic equations that are crucial to the proof of Theorem \ref{thm-main-2}.